EQAR/deqar-docs/docs/report_data.md

     > The URL *should* return the [HTTP content-type header](https://developer.mozilla.org/de/docs/Web/HTTP/Headers/Content-Type) `application/pdf` upon a *HEAD* request.
 The URL *must* return `application/pdf` upon a *GET* request.
 If another content-type is reported, the file will not be downloaded and saved.
     >
     > The maximum file size is 10MB.

+* **File Content(\*)** (<code>file[n].content</code>; conditionally required; string)
+  You can provide the file content as a [Base64](https://en.wikipedia.org/wiki/Base64)-encoded string alternatively.

+    > If you decide to use this option please be mindful that the maximum request size of the DEQAR API is 10MB.
+This applies to each API request or line in a CSV file.
+Given the overhead of the encoding, the size of all files for a single report should thus not exceed 7MB for this method.

 * File Display Name (<code>file[n].display_name</code>; not required; string)
   A single file display name may be provided for each PDF report file, used for the file link in DEQAR.
 If no display name is provided, then the file name will be used for display instead.